Seismicity of the New York City area: Earthquake risk

 Earthquake risk assessments are based on factors like proximity to a fault line, population density and risk to infrastructure.
 The dense population and infrastructure mean that an earthquake of 5 or greater magnitude could do significant damage to New York City.
 Experts are worried that magnitude 5 quakes in New York may occur at shallow depths of less than 10 kilometers.

 Earthquakes of a 5 or greater magnitude occur once every 100 years according to a report from the Lamont–Doherty Earth Observatory at Columbia University.
 The last magnitude 5 quake in New York City occurred off the coast of Rockaway Beach in 1884.

 There is a low probability of a large-magnitude earthquake but the risk of building-related earthquake losses was considered the fourth most at-risk state by FEMA in 2008.
 Contributing the risk is that most buildings were built before the seismic code was put in place in 1995.
 Unreinforced masonry buildings do not perform well in earthquakes.
 Taller buildings that are next to shorter ones or empty lots are at greater risk from lateral shaking during an earthquake.
 Overall, the risk of an earthquake in the city is high from even a moderate earthquake because most of the city's aging infrastructure was built without seismic codes.

 A 2008 study from Columbia University found that the New York area was at "substantially greater" risk of a 6 or 7 magnitude earthquake than was previously thought.
+The researchers estimated that magnitude 6 or greater would occur "about once per 670 years".